NeuroDesk/neurodesk.github.io/content/en/developers/new_tools/add_tool.md

 1. Browse to https://github.com/
 2. Log into your account
-3. Press on your picture in upper right corner --> Setting --> Developer Settings --> Personal Access Token
+3. Press on your picture in upper right corner &rarr; Setting &rarr; Developer Settings &rarr; Personal Access Token
 4. Press on “generate personal access token”
 5. Write something in “Notes” (doesn’t matter what, it’s for your own use)
 6. Check “repo”